FoenixRetro/Documentation/f256/programming-information.md

 SuperBASIC can switch to another KUP by issuing the "slash" command, eg. `/dos` will execute the KUP named `dos`.

-DOS can switch to another program just be typing its name on the commandline, eg `basic` to enter the SuperBASIC environment.
+DOS has several built-in commands for maintenance task, such as formatting disks, copying files and forth.
+DOS can switch to another program just by typing its name on the commandline, eg `basic` to enter the SuperBASIC environment.
 DOS also implements its own functionality that enables loading KUPs from disk, this is not handled by the kernel.
+The built-in commands are searched for a matching command name before the KUPs.
+In order to only search KUPs, and slash may be prepended to command name.
+This also means that a KUP can always be start with `/command`, no matter the environment.
+This is useful for providing users with instructions how to start your program.

 `pexec` is the program responsible for loading and executing the *PGX* and *PGZ* file formats.
 In DOS this is done by issuing the command `- program.pgz`.
 This will execute the `pexec` program (remember, its commandline name is actually `-`), which will load and execute the commandline parameter, in this case `program.pgz`.
 As previously mentioned, SuperBASIC has the ability to execute a KUP, so from SuperBASIC, the equivalent command would be `/- program.pgz`.